Pandemic writes new chapter for Bismarck-Mandan libraries

+But the library's children's programming director is brainstorming ways to reach more families.
+She hasn't done a story time inside the library since March.

+"Every morning I know that there's little boys and girls watching, but it is just me looking at the camera," Maher said.

-The service was one of many changes for Bismarck-Mandan libraries, which closed their doors and shifted their operations after the coronavirus pandemic emerged in North Dakota.
-Staff moved programs to virtual platforms and helped patrons by phone, email and social media.
+Amid the pandemic's emergence in March in North Dakota, Bismarck-Mandan libraries closed their doors and shifted their operations to virtual programming and curbside pickup.
+Staff helped patrons by phone, email and social media.

 It's been a hard time for libraries in the environment of social distancing, North Dakota State Librarian Mary Soucie said.